badralotaibi/CS604_SHU/README.md

 •	Following OWASP best practices
 •	Unit testing

-How to progress projrct estimation
+How to progress the projrct estimation
 ----------------------------------

-In our project we are using Story Point for estimation and we really recomend installing *ZenHub* extension in order to preview the estimate and the velocity of the project proccess.
+In our project we are using Story Point for estimation and we recommend installing"*ZenHub*"extension in your browser so you can be abe to preview the estimate and velocity of the project proccess.